Censored Data Analysis

 - Recognition of the consequences of failing to properly analyze a censored dataset.

-- Participation in the webinar PDC “IH Stats I – Basics” or a strong background in IH statistics.
+- Participation in the webinar PDC “IH Statistics and Decision Making”, or a strong background in IH statistics.

-- Working knowledge of the IHDataAnalyst (full or Student Edition).
+- Working knowledge of the IHDataAnalyst (Professional or Student version).

 - Recommended reading prior to the WebPDC: